OLSAS – GPA Calculations

 The Ontario law schools receive applications from applicants who attended universities with various grading systems.
 The admission committees at the law schools attempt to give each applicant equal consideration.

 The OLSAS Undergraduate Grade Conversion Table is used to compile academic records in a uniform manner and equate the various grading systems.

-Only university undergraduate credit courses from Canadian and American universities are included in the OLSAS grade point average (GPA).
-Diploma and certificate programs are not usually included.
+We include only university undergraduate credit courses from Canadian and American universities in the OLSAS grade point average (GPA).
+We usually do not include diploma and certificate programs.

 Using the Conversion Table

-The law schools equate university work on the basis of the Ontario traditional academic year system.
+The law schools equate university work based on the Ontario traditional academic year system.
 For universities operating in the semester system, 2 semesters are combined as the equivalent of an academic year (i.e., semesters 1 and 2 are combined for first year; semesters 3 and 4 for second year).
 Co-op semesters are grouped similarly.

-Where both letter and percentage grades are reported on the transcript, we will use the percentage grade, with the exception of the University of British Columbia, which we will use letter grades for.
+Where both letter and percentage grades are reported on the transcript, we will use the percentage grade, with the exception of the University of British Columbia, where we will use letter grades.